 Some Food Preservatives Linked To Higher Cancer, Diabetes Risk

-Paris, France: Eating some common food preservatives is linked to a slightly higher risk of eventually developing cancer and diabetes, according to two large French studies published Thursday.
+Eating some common food preservatives is linked to a slightly higher risk of eventually developing cancer and diabetes, according to two large French studies published on Thursday.

-The preservatives included nitrites and nitrates, which are often used to cure ham and sausages.
+The preservatives included nitrites and nitrates, which are often used to cure ham, bacon and sausages.

 The second study, published in Nature Communications, also found a link between eating some food additives and developing type 2 diabetes.